nemanja997/Random-quote-machine/README.md

 # Random-quote-machine
-Web application for getting random quotes with AJAX<br>
+A web application for getting random quotes with AJAX<br>

 Credits to [API provider](http://random-quote-generator.herokuapp.com/).
 ## Technologies: